Correct as of July, 2023

 Bishop of Manchester

 David Stuart Walker born 30th May 1957 was a pupil at Manchester Grammar School and King's College, Cambridge.
 He was ordained in 1983.
 His career began with a curacy at St Mary Handsworth, after which he was Team Vicar at Maltby, then Bramley before becoming a bishop.
-He has been Bishop of Dudley, and our local bishop, since 2000.
+He was for a period Bishop of Dudley, and our local bishop.
 He was translated to be the 12th Bishop of Manchester in 2014.
 He is a Senior Visiting Research Fellow at Glyndwr University.